opendungeon

 • Preserve rollback paths for bad patches.

-Supabase can store accounts, profiles, cloud saves, and future world metadata.
-RLS should protect user-owned rows, while public docs and invite pages stay readable without login.
+Logged-in GM worlds can store profile-linked ownership, cloud saves, and future world metadata.
+Public docs and invite pages should stay readable without login.

 Future admin loop